Ahmet-Acik/springbootDataJPA/README.md

 4. Ensure tests pass: `./mvnw test`
 5. Submit a pull request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ---

-**⚠️ Remember**: This is a learning project.
+**Remember**: This is a learning project.
 In production, use proper secrets management solutions like:
 - Spring Cloud Config
 - HashiCorp Vault
 - Kubernetes Secrets